 When we set out on this journey, we had a vague roadmap of what we wanted the next decade to look like, but we were not quite sure how it would all play out.
 There were a lot of unknowns.
-Since then, we have lived for a year at a time in Costa Rica, Ecuador and the south of France.
+Since then, we have lived for up to a year at a time in Costa Rica, Ecuador and the south of France.
 Then the kids wanted to take it to the next level.
 As a result, we bought a 21.5-foot RV and traveled to every country in Europe, plus Morocco and Turkey for 2.5 years.
 And, if all that was not enough, we decided to walk the Camino de Santiago for 44-days through northern Spain, which probably saved us during a very trying time.
-Currently, we are spending one month at a time in select Asian countries.
+We then set out to spend one month at a time in select Asian countries, but COVID had other ideas and we landed in Japan for five months.
+Instead of returning to stationary life we decided to take on our biggest project yet, buy a boat and learn to sail.
+In January of 2021 we had our first sailing lesson and in January of 2022 we sailed across the Atlantic ocean.
+You can now find us somewhere in the ocean on a circumnavigation with plans to be in the South Pacific by early 2023.
 There have been grand discoveries along the way, trauma has surfaced, our health has been challenged and so much more.
 But guess what?
 These things can happen anywhere.
 We are glad that when all seems at a loss, or when we feel like king/queen of the world we are experiencing life in front of an ever-changing backdrop learning about our family and about the true goodness of people all over the world.

 When you remove yourself from all barriers and routines, the one thing you realize most is how much you don't know and how much more there is to learn.

 The million-dollar question.
 Each time we accomplish a grand adventure it seems a new one gets added to the list and the ante has been upped.
-In no particular order, we want to: learn to sail and circumnavigate the world, explore the Middle East, Africa and more of South America, find our way to Antarctica, take another big hike, remodel a chateau in France and much more.
+In no particular order, we want to: circumnavigate the world, explore the Middle East, Africa and more of South America, find our way to Antarctica, take another big hike (or maybe just walk the whole world), remodel a chateau in France and much more.

 From a business standpoint our goal is to become the #1 family-run group travel company, specializing in deeper connections to off-the-beaten path experiences and intense engagement with locals.
 We have a couple other items up our sleeves, but you will have to wait for them to unfold.